blackbarlabs/BlackBarLabs.Swift.BBLCoreDataKit/README.md

 }
 ```
-* In the NSManagedObject subclass, conform to the BBLObject protocol.
+* In the NSManagedObject subclass, adopt the BBLObject protocol.
 This requires a conforming subclass to contain an `idString: String` property.

 ### Usage
 ```